blackrhinoabm/BlackRhino/tests/README_tests.md

         and writes the identifier, so it can be checked against the id in the config file

     # Tests for Runner # TODO: Tina

+    # Tests for Shock
+    test_shock.shock__do_shock(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether do_shock works, it prints the starting labour endowment of the household, which is 0.0 since we haven't initialised anything, then runs the do_shock with start parameter which should change the labour endowment to 12 and runs do_shock with end parameter which should change the labour endowment to 24.

     # Tests for Updater
     test_updater.updater__get_identifier(["tests/environments/", "test_all_methods", "tests/log/"])